Inside Gov. Emmanuel’s industrial 'revolution' in Akwa Ibom

-Mr Udonwa in May that year was attacked by gunmen in his home in Akwa Ibom.
+Mr Udonwa in May that year was attacked by gunmen in his home in that oil-rich, South-south state.

 He escaped into a nearby bush with gunshot wounds.

 The gunmen, not willing to give up, grabbed his aged mother and used her as a bargain for Mr Udonwa to come out from hiding.
 He refused.
-His assailants then shot dead the old woman.
+His assailants then shot the old woman dead.

 The attack appeared to have been politically motivated.

-Besides Mr Udonwa’s, there were several other unresolved attacks, kidnappings, and high-profile killings in the state as at that time.
+Besides Mr Udonwa’s, there were several other unresolved attacks, kidnappings, and high-profile killings in the state at the time.

-The businessman is back again to Akwa Ibom.
+The businessman is back again.
 But not many people are aware of this.

-When PREMIUM TIMES met with Mr Udonwa January this year in Uyo, he said his company, Norfin Offshore Ltd, was constructing a ship-building yard in Oruk-Anam Local Government Area, Akwa Ibom State.
+When PREMIUM TIMES met him in January this year in Uyo, he said his company, Norfin Offshore Ltd, was constructing a ship-building yard in Oruk-Anam Local Government Area of the state.

-The company is investing an initial capital of $5million for the construction of the ship-building yard, Mr Udonwa said.
+The company is investing an initial capital of $5million in the project, Mr Udonwa said.

 “There is nobody doing ship-building in Nigeria and in entire West Africa for now,” Mr Udonwa said.
 “We have a local content law which says if you build a ship in Nigeria you have the first right of refusal to put the ship in the country’s oil and gas industry.